Edward Balliol: Final years

-On 20 January 1356, Balliol surrendered his claim to the Scottish throne to Edward III in exchange for an English pension of £2,000 per annum.
+On 20 January 1356, Balliol surrendered his claim to the Scottish throne to Edward III in exchange for an English pension of £2,000 per year.
 He spent the rest of his life living near Yorkshire and died childless in January 1364, at Wheatley, Doncaster.
 The location of his grave has been speculated to be under a Doncaster Post Office.